cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ## General workflow
 - [Agent uml](https://lucid.app/lucidchart/def34dba-537c-48c7-9fa4-89bda55b4dc5/edit?viewport_loc=-3263%2C-197%2C3677%2C1765%2C0_0&invitationId=inv_1ed2a56a-16f0-4884-a5cb-a5aa69daba1e)

-The `Forecasting Agent` forecasts an existing time series in an RDB using its `iri` in the KG.
+The `Forecasting Agent` forecasts an existing time series in an KG using its `iri`.

 After verifying the received HTTP request, the agent loads a model configuration from the [mapping file].
 This is either the `DEFAULT` one or else must be specified with the `force_configuration` parameter in the HTTP request.